-The children behind her seem to be a young girl with a necklace or apron of fruits, on her right, and a slightly older boy on her left, a ceremonial tassel in his left hand.
+The children behind her seem to be a young girl with a necklace or apron of fruits, on her right, and a slightly older boy, a ceremonial tassel in his left hand, on her left.

 There are three inscriptions on the relief.
 The one belonging to the woman is located to the right of the veil and extends to the left side of the head of the child on the right.
 It reads "daughter of Hayran, Alas!"
 The inscription to the right of the child on the right, belongs to that child and reads "Hayran, her son."
 The inscription on the left, belonging to the child on the left, reads "Simon, her son."

 A head of a lady carved in the same style but with hair arranged somewhat differently has been placed by Harald Ingholt in Group II of the Palmyrene funerary monuments and dated about A.D.
 150—200 (Comstock, Vermeule, 1976, p.
 258, no. 404).

 Waldemar Déonna, "Collections archeologiques et historiques, Collections Fol, Salle des Armures, Collections lapidaires", Genava, ville de Geneve bulletin du Musee d'Art et d'Histoire (1923), vol. I, p.
 52